12 Promotion Ideas For Beauty & Cosmetics Brands

 For example, a summer-themed giveaway might feature sunscreen, bronzer, and lip balm products.
 Holiday-themed contests work particularly well, as they tap into existing consumer excitement.

 The rules should be simple and clear.
 Ask followers to like, comment, share, or tag friends to enter.
 This approach helps expand your reach organically as participants engage with your content.
+Video-based giveaway content performs especially well, driving 40% higher engagement than static images.

 Adding time limitations creates urgency.
 A 24-hour flash giveaway encourages immediate action, while week-long contests allow for building momentum and anticipation.